crane-strategy/BEPI/README.md

 **Repeatable**: Process and ballot counting can run smoothly at all levels (local, state, and federal);

-**Collaborative**: Consensus building through communication and participation;

 **Quick**: Ballots can be counted quickly;

 **Immutable**: Ballots cannot be changed or manipulated;

-**Safe**: People counting ballots should feel safe and free from intimidation, so work can be performed accurately.
+**Safe**: People counting ballots should feel safe and free from intimidation

 What is/are the problem(s):